SOC 2

 Disaster Recovery: You need backup plans to get your systems working again after major problems like power outages or data centers going down.

-Incident Response: You must have clear steps to fix problems quickly when they happen.
+Incident Response: You must have clear steps to quickly fix problems when they occur.

 Capacity Planning: You need to plan ahead so your systems can handle more users and data over time.